Skip to main content

 What We Do

-Long Range Planning is responsible for working with stakeholders in the community to assess how well existing policies, regulations, and City programs are working to meet their goals, maximize opportunities, and address concerns.
+The Long Range Planning team is responsible for working with stakeholders in the community to assess how well existing policies, regulations, and City programs are working to meet their goals, maximize opportunities, and address concerns.
 Specifically, Long Range Planning develops assessments, policies, and program recommendations to guide the physical design and development of Albuquerque.
 In general, Long Range planners develop and implement coordinated planning for quality growth and development of the City.
 Doing so balances social, economic, and environmental goals.
-The historic past and the dynamic present provide the framework upon which the future can be built.
+Long Range planning helps understand how the future will be shaped by the historic past and the dynamic present.

 How We Serve You